 Shoplifting is a term typically used to describe the theft of goods from a retail store of some kind.
 When most people think of shoplifting, they think of a relatively minor offense.
-However, depending on the value of property allegedly stolen, a defendant may face
+However, depending on the value of property allegedly stolen, a defendant may face misdemeanor or felony charges.

 If you or someone you know was recently arrested or accused of shoplifting, now is the time to talk to an attorney about your rights and legal options.
 Just because you were arrested, this does not mean that you are guilty or should be found guilty.
 You will need to act quickly to ensure you have the best opportunity of avoiding a conviction.